An Axiomatic Theory for Reversible Computation: Labelled Transition Systems with Independence

 \section{Labelled Transition Systems with Independence}

 We want to study reversibility in a setting as general as possible.
-Thus, we base on the core of the notion of \emph{labelled transition system with independence} (LTSI)~\cite[Definition~3.7]{SNW96}.
-However, while~\cite{SNW96} requires a number of axioms on LTSI, we take the basic definition and explore what can be done by adding or not adding various axioms.
-Also, we extend LTSI with reverse transitions, since we study reversible systems.
-We define first labelled transition systems (LTSs).
+Thus, we adopt initially only the core of the notion of \emph{labelled transition system with independence} (LTSI)~\cite[Definition~3.7]{SNW96}, and explore what can be achieved by adding various axioms on the independence relation.
+This is in contrast with the approach taken in ~\cite{SNW96}, which requires a fixed number of axioms to hold in LTSIs.
+Also, we extend LTSIs with reverse transitions, since we study reversible systems.
+We first define labelled transition systems (LTSs).

 We consider the LTS of the entire set of processes in a calculus, rather than the transition graph of a particular process and its derivatives, hence we do not fix an initial state.